SMTG-Bham/sumo/README.rst

 - Phonopy
 - H5py (optional dependency for phonon plotting features)

-Vaspy uses Pip and setuptools for installation.
+Sumo uses Pip and setuptools for installation.
 You *probably* already have this; if not, your GNU/Linux package manager will be able to oblige with a package named something like ``python-setuptools``.
 On Max OSX the Python distributed with `Homebrew <http://brew.sh>`_. includes